 Get an experienced broker or mentor.
 Beginner’s luck can turn too quickly into large beginner’s losses.
 Don’t go it alone.
 Look for a broker or mentor with decades of experience and a good track record of their own investments.

 Limit your losses.
 Set up a stop loss order to prevent excessive losses.
 Then set up a trailing stop order if stocks begin to gain rapidly.
 If a stocks starts going down beyond a pre-determined point or percentage or point, the account automatically sells, helping you preventing further losses.

 Limit your exposure.
 Like a weekend in Vegas, if you can afford the take the risk and find fulfillment in the entertainment value of the adventure and the stories you can trade at cocktail parties later, well, who’s to judge?
-But you wouldn’t take your nest egg to Vegas (hopefully!)
+But you wouldn’t take your nest egg to Vegas (hopefully!) – or delegate your portfolio to monkeys picking stocks.
 Likewise, you shouldn’t rely on Wall Street stocks as a safe, sustainable, or complete investment strategy.